-Please note: some out of state transcripts may not qualify.
+Please note: foreign transcripts are not accepted and some out of state transcripts may not qualify.

 - Submit an evaluation request and other U.S. accredited college transcripts with Math and English courses completed and passed with a grade of C or better.
 C- grades are not considered passing at Saddleback College.

 - Submit an evaluation request and an AP English Composition and/or Calculus AP exam score report with a score of 3 or higher (must be a College Board AP exam score report).

 - Take the Math and English/Reading assessment exams that are conducted by appointment for specific night and weekend or walk-in testing (no appointment required) in Village 8-5.
 Please call 949-582-4970 to schedule a night or weekend appointment or go to your MySite and click on My Information > Appointments > Make an Assessment Appointment and follow the onscreen instructions